JensRantil/jensrantil.github.io/content/posts/2023-06-27_waste-in-software-development.md

 value.
 The more tickets you have, the more time you spend labeling, sorting them, updating descriptions to tickets that might never happen, etc.

+### Waste of movement

-**Waste of movement.** In terms of software development, I think of this waste as a “waste of switching context”.
+In terms of software development, I think of _waste of movement_ as a “waste of switching context”.
 This is a big one!

 Having to switch between _ways of communication_ can have a detrimental impact on productivity: Slack, e-mail, issue-tracking systems such as Jira, Github